 Geoff Keeling

-Staff Research Scientist, Google; Fellow, Institute of Philosophy, University of London; Associate Fellow, Leverhulme Centre for the Future of Intelligence, University of Cambridge
+Staff Research Scientist, Google; Associate Fellow, Leverhulme Centre for the Future of Intelligence, University of Cambridge; Fellow, Institute of Philosophy, University of London

-Philosopher working on the ethical and societal impacts of AI.
+Philosopher working on the ethics and cognitive science of AI.
 Interests include alignment, manipulation, trust, digital minds, and human-AI relationships.
 Some highlights:

-• Book on AI welfare forthcoming with Cambridge University Press, co-authored with Winnie Street, and written in our capacity as Fellows at the Institute of Philosophy.
-You can hear us talk about it here, pre-order a print copy here, and read the online Open Access version here.
+• Book on AI welfare out with Cambridge University Press, co-authored with Winnie Street, and written in our capacity as Fellows at the Institute of Philosophy.
+You can hear us talk about it here, order a print copy here, and read the Open Access version here.

 • Paper in Nature, ‘We need a new ethics for a world of AI agents,’ co-authored with Iason Gabriel, Arianna Manzini and James Evans.